fortran-lang/fortls/README.md

 ### Preprocessing

 **Note:** Preprocessor support is not "complete", see below.
-For preprocessed files the language server will only analyze code within preprocessor conditional regions if the conditional test can be evaluated by the server or if the region is the _default_ path (ie. a bare `#else` region).
+For preprocessed files the `fortls` will only analyze code within preprocessor conditional regions if the conditional test can be evaluated by the server or if the region is the _default_ path (ie. a bare `#else` region).